TPZ-CORE/tpz_core/README.md

 | tphere [source]                            | Brings the selected player source to your player.                     |
 | tpm                                         | Teleports your player to the selected marked map point.              |

+All the commands and their names, descriptions and permissions are fully configurable.

 ## Disclaimer and Credits